nathang15/go-tinystore/README.md

 # Distributed cache implementation

-## ⚠️This is for learning purposes so the implementation might not be correct or performant.
-See credit
+## ⚠️This is for learning purposes so the implementation might not be correct, robust, or production applicable.

 ### Features:
 - LRU cache